rchillyard/Number/README.md

     def asNumber: Option[Number]
     def render: String

-Additionally, there are two methods relating to the Set of which this _NumberLike_ object is a member, such as: the integers ($\mathbb{Z}$)
+Additionally, there are two methods relating to the Set of which this _NumberLike_ object is a member, such as the integers ($\mathbb{Z}$)

     def memberOf: Option[NumberSet]